gkowal/Particle-Acceleration-tutorial/README.md

 INFO      : deallocating the field components
 ```

-It also produces an ASCII file called `output.dat` which contains all particle parameters, like position, velocity components, energy, etc.
+It also produces an ASCII file called `output.dat` which contains all particle parameters, such as the position coordinates, velocity components, energy, etc.

 # Tutorials